Conditions of carriage

-Passengers may carry free of charge baggage as specified and subject to the conditions and limitations in Carrier's Regulations.
-Where two or more passengers, travelling as one party to a common destination or point of stopover by the same flight, present themselves and their baggage for travelling at the same time and place, they may be permitted to total free baggage allowance equal to the combination of their individual free baggage allowances.
+Passengers may carry free of charge baggage as specified and subject to the conditions and limitations in these Conditions and/or Carrier's Regulations.
+Where two or more Passengers, travelling as one party to a common destination or point of stopover by the same flight, present themselves and their baggage for travelling at the same time and place, they may be permitted to total free baggage allowance equal to the combination of their individual free baggage allowances.

 Para.
 6. Excess Baggage.

-The passenger shall pay a charge for the carriage of baggage in excess of the free baggage allowance at the rate and in the manner provided in Carrier's Regulations.
+The Passenger shall pay a charge for the carriage of baggage in excess of the free baggage allowance at the rate and in the manner provided in these Conditions and/or Carrier's Regulations.

 Para.
 7. Excess Value Declaration and Charge.

 (a) A Passenger may declare a value for checked baggage in excess of the applicable liability limits.
 If the Passenger makes such a declaration the Passenger shall pay the applicable charges.

 (b) Except as otherwise provided in Carrier's Regulations, excess value charges shall be payable at the point of origin for the entire journey to final destination; provided that if at a stop-over en route a Passenger declares a higher excess value than that originally declared, additional excess value charges for the increased value from such stopover to final destination shall be payable.

 (c) Carrier will refuse to accept an excess value declaration on checked baggage when a portion of the carriage is to be provided by another Carrier which does not offer the facility.